Names Of Percussion Instruments In Africa

 - agyegyewa (Ghanaian drum of the Ashanti)

-- akogo (Uganda marimba)
+- akogo (Uganda thumb piano)

 - amadinda (Uganda xylophone)